Grab a bottle of wine and see how I made this cute framed wine cork display! It was so easy and took very little time for an awesome big impact!

 Also, I chose this frame because it’s a rectangle as it’s a bit easier to fit the corks into the squared edges.
 Although if you used my super wine cork cutting trick it shouldn’t be too much of a problem anyway!

 I played around with the pattern of the corks (by size, shapes, and colors) until I liked the composition and then glued them on to the wood with a hot glue gun.

 Here it is up close.
-You can see how great they fit and remember they were cut in half.
+You can see how great they fit.
+Remember, they were cut in half.

-I love how the black elegant frames plays up the roughness of the corks.
+I love how the black elegant frames play up the roughness of the corks.

 P.S.
 If you are not a wine drinker but still like the look of this project, no worries – I have shopped around for you and found the perfect solution.
 These recycled wine corks are available from Amazon for a great price and would work beautifully!

 Now for the fun part, setting up my display.
 This weekend we used it as a backdrop on our buffet while we entertained some friends.
 I got many compliments about the presentation.
 How cute would it be as a Chef Menu Board!

 If I only had more time to prepare, maybe next time!